Employment

 Key Responsibilities

-- Develop educational adjustment plans and other adjustments for individual students based on best practice interventions for inclusion, wellbeing, and learning.
+- Develop, document, assess and report on Educational Adjustment Plans for individual students based on best practice interventions for inclusion, wellbeing, and learning

-- Supervise a range of student activities including support and welfare programs, Festivals, excursion, assemblies and other.
+- Develop and oversee a range of student activities including learning support, health and wellbeing and social/emotional learning programs

 Key Selection Criteria